pmqs/zipdetails/README.md

 - `--messages`, `--no-messages`

     Enable/disable the output of all info/warning/error messages.
-Default is enabled.

-- `--info-messages`, `--no-info-messages`

-    Enable/disable the output of all info messages.
-Default is enabled.

-- `--warning-messages`, `--no-warning-messages`

-    Enable/disable the output of all warning messages.
-Default is enabled.

-- `--error-messages`, `--no-error-messages`

-    Enable/disable the output of all error messages.
+    Disabling messages means that no
+    checks are carried out to check that the zip file is well-formed.

     Default is enabled.

 - `--exit-bitmask`, `--no-exit-bitmask`